nie-lang/DeepImageStitching-1.0/README.md

 ```

 ## Testing
 Test with your retrained model.
-Or you can get our pretrained model for image stitching in https://drive.google.com/drive/folders/1JD89Nu4DbEqiBdIkYQNs5KOqhpne5-IQ?usp=sharing.
+Or you can get our pretrained model for image stitching in [Google Drive](https://drive.google.com/drive/folders/1JD89Nu4DbEqiBdIkYQNs5KOqhpne5-IQ?usp=sharing) or [Baidu Cloud](https://pan.baidu.com/s/18aW6LTVg4-qQtOQF_GKfHg)(Extraction code: 1234).
 Move the model to ./Codes/checkpoints/stitch/, and run:
 ```
 cd Codes/Stitch_Net/